 Many harpers play more than one kind of harp but if they are doing it properly they are changing their technique to accommodate the differences in tradition and musicality for that instrument.
 The belief that the pedal harp is the most effective harp for all types of music is simply incorrect just as is the belief that the technique appropriate for a pedal harp is equally applicable to a lever harp.

-In terms of harp lutheries, vastly different emphasis, skills and specialties are involved for the craftsman of different kinds of harps.
+In terms of harp lutheries, distinct emphasis, skills and specialties are involved for the craftsman of various kinds of harps.
 It is not a coincidence that the finest lever harp lutheries do not build pedal harps and that the famous pedal harp lutheries are not known for building concert quality lever harps.

-In summary, there are many different kinds of harps.
+In summary, there are many members of the harp family.
 They are different instruments, intended for different purposes, played using different techniques, usually playing different music and built by different artisans–and all of that difference is a good thing.